soulsmods/SoulsFormatsNEXT/README.md

-# SoulsFormats (Community fork)
+# SoulsFormatsNEXT
-A community-continued fork of TKGP's .NET library for reading and writing various FromSoftware file formats, targeting .NET Framework 4.8 and .NET Standard 2.1.
+A community-driven continuation of TKGP's .NET library for reading and writing various FromSoftware file formats, targeting .NET Framework 4.8 and .NET Standard 2.1.
 This library primarily supports:

 * Dark Souls